gregcaporaso/microbiogeo/doc/notes/rda.rst

 .. image:: ../images/rda/whole_body_test_2.png
    :align: center

-The plot doesn't really show clustering of samples based on sex.
+The plot doesn't really show grouping of samples based on sex.
 The output text shows that the `SEX` constraining variable explains only 0.6929% of the variability in the samples.
 These results are what we'd expect.